ArbelAmram/Random-Users/README.md

 # random_users

-This Random Users application receives data from API, saves it to DB, and displays it.</br>
+This Random Users application receives data from API, saves it to DataBase, and displays it.</br>

 Built with WAMP stack: Windows, Apache, MySQL, and PHP.</br>